 What it is, & How to Find the Elusive NES Famicom Adapter

 Scour the furthest reaches of cyberspace, and you’ll find blog posts covering just about every video game accessory and piece of hardware there ever was.
-But one piece of console lore that remains woefully underreported is the NES Famicom Adapter.
+But one piece of console lore that remains woefully underreported is the Famicom to NES cartridge converter.

 Sure, there are certain posts out there on the subject, but few of them offer a comprehensive analysis of what it actually is.
 So in the interests of remedying the issue, here are answers to five questions that cover everything the habitual gamer needs to know about this throwback bit of tech.